sarhov/shopify-cookbook/ThemeKit-config.md

----
-layout: post
-title: Themekit config
-excerpt: ThemeKit enables you to connect to your Shopify Theme to upload changes made in your code editor.
----
-{% raw %}

 # ThemeKit Config

 ThemeKit enables you to connect to your Shopify Theme to upload changes made in your code editor.